 Artists in the Legacy tier can point to a significant body of work, produced over a substantial period of time, that has engaged their communities and that has made significant social impact.
 Artists in this tier may be able to point to Emerging and Established Artists that they have mentored or otherwise positively influenced.

-• Individuals may submit an application in one career tier only.
+- Individuals may submit an application in one career tier only.

-• The judging panel may shift an applicant to an alternate tier during the review process if it is believed that reclassification would make them more competitive.
-However, an applicant
+- The judging panel may shift an applicant to an alternate tier during the review process if it is believed that reclassification would make them more competitive.
+However, an applicant may ask to be considered ONLY for the tier they are applying for.

-• Awards will be funded at the full dollar amount for each tier; partial awards will not be made.
+- Awards will be funded at the full dollar amount for each tier; partial awards will not be made.
 This grant is not intended to support artist groups or collectives.

-As an additional means of recognizing and elevating Artist Fellows, convenings (in-person or virtual) will be held so they may engage with one another and be celebrated publicly for their distinction as California Artist Fellows.
+As an additional means of recognizing and elevating Artist Fellows, convenings (in-person or virtual) will be held so fellows may engage with one another and be celebrated publicly for their distinction as California Artist Fellows.

 Eligibility Requirements